amandaleee/laravel-laradock-starter/readme.md

 # laravel-laradock-starter

 `laravel-laradock-starter` is a project that's designed to get you up and running very quickly with a Dockerized Laravel 5.4 application.
+It includes [laradock](https://laradock.io) as a git submodule, and adds some basic configuration to get you started using MySQL, Redis, and Nginx.

+For more information about using and configuring [laradock](https://laradock.io), see their documentation.

 ## Installation